rickseeger/hex2json/README.md

 # hex2json

-Convert a bitcoin transaction from hex to JSON format.
+Command line tool to converting a bitcoin transaction from hex to JSON format.
 The hex string is read from STDIN and the JSON string is written to STDOUT.

 ## dependencies